FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/use_cft_utilities.md

 **Standard use**

-*cftinit* is normally used with a single parameter, which is the name of the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> configuration file.
+*cftinit* is normally used with a single parameter, which is the name of the {{< TransferCFT/componentshortname  >}} configuration file.

 cftinit my\_config.cft

 **Advanced use**

 You can include several file names in the command line.
 Normally, all
-<span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> parameters are declared in a single file.
-However, for organizational
-reasons, you may wish to separate the configuration into several files (for example, a file describing the CFTPART cards and another file containing the CFTPARM, CFTLOG cards, and so on).
+{{< TransferCFT/componentshortname  >}} parameters are declared in a single file.
+However, for organizational reasons, you may wish to separate the configuration into several files (for example, a file describing the CFTPART cards and another file containing the CFTPARM, CFTLOG cards, and so on).